 Synergy is one of the grants awarded by ERC to a group of two to four (maximum) Principal Investigators (PIs), one of whom is designated as the corresponding PI (cPI).
 These PIs bring different skills and resources and work together to address an ambitious research problem.

-Vincent Prévot, Markus Schwaninger and Ruben Nogueiras obtained a 9.8-million-euro European Research Council (ERC) Synergy Grant to carry out the WATCH (Well-Aging and the Tanycytic Control of Health) project.
-In a span of six years, the WATCH project aims to ascertain whether a disruption in the transport of circulating metabolic signals to the brain via tanycytes is associated with cognitive decline.
-Preliminary research has given positive insights; however, additional work needs to be done to confirm this hypothesis in rodents and especially in humans.
-The three teams will carry out the work in synergy and with their unique set of expertise, each of the three laboratories will complement their research to successfully complete this groundbreaking project.
+Vincent Prevot, Markus Schwaninger and Ruben Nogueiras obtained a 9.8-million-euro European Research Council (ERC) Synergy Grant to carry out the WATCH (Well-Aging and the Tanycytic Control of Health) project.
+In a span of seven years, the WATCH project aims to ascertain whether a disruption in the communication between peripheral organs and regulatory circuits in the brain via tanycytes is associated with metabolic disorders and cognitive decline.
+Preliminary research has yielded several positive insights, which are being further investigated in rodent models and in human patients.
+Each of the three teams possesses a unique and complementary set of skills, knowledge and expertise, and the three teams work together in synergy to successfully complete this groundbreaking research project.

 ERC - WATCH Awardees